Search

 Key Information

-In common with many areas across Scotland, demand for ESOL for our New Scots has population far outstripped supply, with most learners only having access to one session per week.
+Like many areas across Scotland, demand for ESOL for New Scots far outstrips supply, with most learners only having access to one session per week.

-To support our ESOL learners we ran weekly groups in Johnstone and Erskine where refugees and people seeking asylum could come along to build their confidence in using everyday English and reduce social isolation by taking part in a range of activities.
+To support our ESOL learners, we organised weekly groups in Johnstone and Erskine, providing refugees and people seeking asylum with the opportunity to build their confidence in using everyday English.
+These sessions aimed to reduce social isolation by involving participants in a variety of activities.

-To bring people from Renfrewshire’s ethnically diverse communities together to encourage social inclusion and mutual understanding though the shared group work experience.
+Our initiative aimed to unite individuals from Renfrewshire’s ethnically diverse communities, fostering social inclusion and mutual understanding through shared group experiences.

 Key Information